 These theories are phenomenally successful: for example, their

 reliability and precision has made space navigation

-has been observed.
+it bends light has been observed.

 Yet they have failed to explain some observations: